hujhax/austin-improv-wiki/Squirrel Buddies.md

 |Cast	=	{{Unbulleted list|[[Jon Bolden]]|[[Roy Janik]]}}

-|Years	=		2012-Present
+|Years	=		2010-Present
 }}

 **Squirrel Buddies** is an improv duo that focuses on positivity.

 ## History
-Squirrel Buddies plan to attend the Alaska Improv Festival in 2013.
+Squirrel Buddies attended the Alaska Improv Festival in 2013.

 ## More Information
 * [http://www.squirrelbuddies.com The Squirrel Buddies home page.]